Build your first AI testing workflow with Datasets, Evaluations, and Versioning

 You are building an AI agent that converts retrieved technical information into structured JSON documentation.

-This output will be consumed by downstream systems, so structural consistency is essential.
+This output will be consumed by downstream systems, so structural consistency and topic alignment are essential.
 Even a missing field can break deterministic integrations.

 To ensure reliability, configure the Agent with the following messages and JSON schema: